siriusbeans/nocturnal/README.md

 - incentives are designed to prevent NOCT supply from ballooning out of control due to no cap on total supply
 - cap the total supply, distribute tokens to team on deployment, and replace burn mechanisms with staking mechanisms (whiteheart)
 - allocate % of fees for chainlink token for VRF expenses and gas price feed expenses (if necessary)
-- utilize truebit protocol to pick lottery winner from NOCT holders
+- utilize truebit protocol to pick lottery winner from NOCT holders off-chain

 # current concerns